Luxury Everest View Trek

 Yes, most stops like Lukla, Phakding, and Namche have mobile coverage and Wi Fi in lodges.
 Everest Link cards give reliable internet, although speeds vary depending on altitude and weather.

-You need the Sagarmatha National Park Entry Permit, the Khumbu Pasang Lhamu Rural Municipality Permit, and the TIMS card.
+You need the Sagarmatha National Park Entry Permit and the Khumbu Pasang Lhamu Rural Municipality Permit.
 Don't worry, we will arrange these permits for you.

 Bring comfortable trekking shoes, warm layers, a down jacket, gloves, a hat, sunglasses, sunscreen, a daypack, and basic medicines.
 Porters carry your main luggage, so you can travel light.